 Background: The ESA listing status of the OC coho ESU has changed over the years.
 Since February 2008, the OC coho ESU has been ESA-listed as threatened.
 Regardless of its listing status, the Council has managed OC coho consistent with the terms of Amendment 13 of the FMP as modified by the Council's 2000 ad-hoc OC Natural Coho Workgroup.
-NMFS concluded in its 1999 ESA section 7 consultation on Amendment 13 to the FMP that management of fisheries consistent with the Amendment 13 to the FMP that management of fisheries consistent with the Amendment 13 added management tiers to address lower marine survival and parent brood conditions.
+NMFS concluded in its 1999 ESA section 7 consultation on Amendment 13 to the FMP that management of fisheries consistent with the Amendment was not likely to jeopardize this ESU.
+The 2000 modifications to the framework in Amendment 13 added management tiers to address lower marine survival and parent brood conditions.
 With these modifications, the framework has provided equivalent and/or additional restrictions on the ocean salmon fishery for OC coho salmon when compared to the provisions of the 1999 opinion.
 Therefore, reinitiation of consultation was not required.